 According to McKinsey, employee mindsets often reflect those of their leaders due to their expertise.
-By modeling positive safety practices from the managerial level, you can in turn influence your workforce to do the same.
+By modelling positive safety practices from the managerial level, you can in turn influence your workforce to do the same.
 That’s what makes the induction process so impactful on workplace safety.

 The onboarding process is the first opportunity to transfer safety knowledge down to new employees.
-By tying training back to WHS best practices at every stage of the induction, you can instill a sense of ownership and embed safety as a priority from the very beginning of their tenure.
+By tying training back to WHS best practices at every stage of the induction, you can instil a sense of ownership and embed safety as a priority from the very beginning of their tenure.

 However, leaders often lack the resources to properly train employees on WHS because of their reliance on pen-and-paper methods.
 Without the necessary tools, it can be especially difficult to manage many inductees who are at varying stages of their onboarding process.

 An effective way to streamline and amplify this effort is by deploying a digital solution.
-Digitising inductions allows you to track progress and ensure that all requisite training has been completed before new hires perform certain tasks.
+Digitising inductions allows you to track progress and ensure that all required training has been completed before new hires perform certain tasks.
 Better yet, it’s an accessible and more engaging learning experience.

 Embracing a proactive safety culture

 One of the most significant qualities of a positive safety culture is a state of continuous improvement.
 But to reach this level of maturity, leaders need to embrace a proactive approach to WHS.

 In other words, you should be continuously performing safety procedures, identifying risks and mitigating hazards before they spiral into an incident.
 This enables your business to prevent workplace accidents rather than only responding to them after the fact.